Goddard/semantic-segmentation/README.md

 ### To Start

 ##### Run
-Run the following command to run the training and save the initial model and checkpoint for tensorflow:
+Run the following command to run the training and save the initial model and checkpoint for tensorflow.
+This also creates the first set of inference samples.
+The others are not required to get samples.:
 ```
 python main.py
 ```